aelagrassa/simone/README.md

 \
 `sudo nano /etc/systemd/system/simone.service`\
 \
 Enter the following text.
 Update as needed for your setup.
-These configuration should work if you followed the install guides above.
+This configuration should work if you followed the install guides above.
 ```
 [Unit]
 Description=Simone Node